This is seriously the BEST Banana Nut Bread with Pecans! It’s moist and tender, with pecans inside and on the top.

 - A splash of vanilla extract complements the banana pecan flavor perfectly.

-- Use toasted pecans for this recipe for the best flavor (follow instructions below if yours aren’t toasted already).
+- Use toasted pecans for this recipe for the best flavor (follow instructions below if yours aren’t already toasted).

-How to make a moist banana bread with pecans
+How to make a moist banana Nut bread with pecans

 Start by creaming together the unsalted butter and sugar in a large mixing bowl.
 This is just like making cookies—take your hand mixer and go at it!